14 Days Without a Cigarette: What''s Actually Happening to You

 Two weeks.
 Fourteen days.
 You made it through the worst of it and you’re still standing.

 That’s not nothing.
 Most people who try to quit don’t make it two weeks.
-So before we get into what’s happening physiologically and all that — just sit with it for a second.
+Before getting into what’s happening physiologically, just sit with it for a second.
 You did something hard.

 Your Lungs Are Actually Doing Something

 At two weeks, the cilia in your airways have started waking back up.
-Cilia are these little hair-like things that sweep debris and mucus out of your lungs and most smokers have basically killed them.
-They start regrowing around day 3 and by day 14 they’re actually functioning again.
+Cilia are tiny hair-like structures that sweep debris and mucus out of your lungs.
+Most smokers have essentially paralyzed them over years of use.
+They begin regrowing around day 3 and by day 14 they’re functioning again.

-This is why some people cough more in the first two weeks after quitting than they did when they smoked.
-Your lungs are finally clearing out junk that’s been sitting there.
+This is why some people cough more in the first two weeks after quitting than they did while smoking.
+Your lungs are finally clearing out accumulated junk, and the lung recovery process is genuinely underway.
 It’s gross.
-It’s also good.
+It’s also a good sign.

-You might notice more phlegm, more coughing in the morning, stuff like that.
-That’s your lungs doing their job for the first time in a while.
+More phlegm, more morning cough, stuff like that.
+That’s your airways doing their job for the first time in a while.
 Let it happen.

 The Two-Week Energy Slump Is Real

-A lot of people hit a wall around day 10 to 14.
-You were running on adrenaline and willpower for the first week, checking off milestones, feeling proud of yourself.
-And now it’s just… Tuesday.
+Day 10 to 14 is when a lot of people quietly fall apart, and nobody warns them about it.
+You ran on adrenaline and willpower for the first week, checked off milestones, felt proud.
+Now it’s just Tuesday.
 You don’t smoke.
 You haven’t smoked.
-And somehow that feels harder than the first three days did.
+Somehow that feels harder than day three did.

-This is called the two-week slump and it’s well documented.
-The acute withdrawal is mostly over but your brain’s dopamine system is still recalibrating.
+The acute phase of nicotine withdrawal is mostly over by now, but your brain’s dopamine system is still recalibrating.
 Nicotine hijacked it for years.
 It doesn’t just reset in 14 days.

 What’s Different in Your Body Right Now

-Your resting heart rate has dropped.
-Nicotine raises your heart rate every single time you smoke.
-Without it, your cardiovascular system starts settling down and most people see a measurable drop.
+Resting heart rate has dropped.
+Nicotine raises your heart rate with every cigarette.
+Without that constant stimulation, most people see a measurable decrease within the first two weeks.

-Blood pressure is trending down if it was elevated.
-Not fixed, not normal necessarily, but lower than it was two weeks ago.
+Blood pressure is trending down.
+Not fixed, not necessarily normal yet, but lower than your smoking baseline if hypertension was a factor.

 The Head Stuff